javiercdag/Go_101/README.md

-# Learning Go: Basic Go exercises
+# GO Kubernetes advanced techniques

 A series of basic Go exercises inspired from the [Go: Bootcamp Course](https://github.com/inancgumus/learngo).
 Solving all exercises will not make you a Go ninja, but it should be enough to get you started.